collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-3.md

 ### Provided Data

-1. The positions of all entry and exit points on the phantom
+1. The poses of all entry and exit points on the phantom (see [Challenge 2](./challenge-2.md) for more information)
-2. Additional points to define the desired circular path between each entry and exit point
-3. The starting pose between the needle and the (right) instrument
+2. The starting pose between the needle and the (right) instrument

 ### Test Conditions

-Test conditions will be the same as specified for Challenge 2, except that the challenge will begin with the right instrument holding the needle in a correct grasp.
+Test conditions will be the same as specified for [Challenge 2](./challenge-2.md), except that the challenge will begin with the right instrument holding the needle in a correct grasp.

 ### Evaluation Metric

-The evaluation metric will be the same as Challenge 2; specifically, all entries that meet the specified accuracy thresholds will be ranked based on completion time.
+The evaluation metric will be the same as [Challenge 2](./challenge-2.md); specifically, all entries that meet the specified accuracy thresholds will be ranked based on completion time.